-In casual American English, "I find cross-stitching to be a very meditative hobby" sounds like "ahy FAHYND KRAHS STIH-chuhng tuh bee uh VEH-ree MEH-duh-tay-tuhv HAH-bee".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "I find cross-stitching to be a very meditative hobby" as "ahy FAHYND KRAHS STIH-chuhng tuh bee uh VEH-ree MEH-duh-tay-tuhv HAH-bee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on meditative, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.